 |Day 11||Vancouver to UK|

 Your Canadian Rockies Self Drive adventure starts with your flight from the UK to Calgary.
-Pick up your hire car at the airport and transfer to the Sandman Hotel City Centre for a two-night stay on a room-only basis.
+Pick up your hire car at the airport and transfer to Sandman Signature Hotel for a two-night stay on a room-only basis.

 Calgary sits to the south of the Canadian province of Alberta at the confluence of the Bow River and Elbow River.
 Most famous for the Calgary Stampede that takes place each July; Calgary is also a Mecca for skiing and hiking thanks to its close proximity to the Rocky Mountains and is packed to the brim with sights and attractions.
 Get your bearings of Calgary's amazing landmarks, cityscape, and distant mountain views from the viewing platform at Calgary Tower.